tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/语音沙龙/TRTCChatSalon（Flutter）_intl_en.md

 Callback for error.

+>?
 This callback indicates that the SDK encountered an unrecoverable error.
-Such errors must be listened for, and UI reminders should be sent to users depending if necessary.
+Such errors must be listened for, and UI reminders should be sent to users if necessary.

 The parameters are as detailed below: